 The Mill

-At the Dutch village mall in downtown Lynden, The Mill offers a unique bistro menu.
+The Mill offers a unique bistro menu at the Dutch Village Mall in downtown Lynden.
 Alongside a set of choices, it has a full bar offering wine, cocktails, and beer.
 Their lunch and dinner menus are mouth-watering, specializing in fresh salads, cheese, Panini sandwiches, and charcuterie plates.
 They are also famously known for their crostini, flatbread, homemade chocolates, and desserts.
-The Mill is stocked with quality cheese and meats and even package them to those who want to take them home.
+The Mill is stocked with quality cheese and meats and even packages them for those who want to take them home.

 Eileen Dairy Store

-They serve the residents with fresh milk and ice cream from their farm in north Lynden.
+They serve the residents fresh milk and ice cream from their farm in north Lynden.
 From a variety of more than 40 flavors, Edaleen alters milk to ice cream within 24 hours, leaving it incredibly fresh.
 They also offer cones, soft ice creams, ice cream cakes, desserts, and Ellenos Greek yogurt straight from the farm.
-For those willing to gobble on the delicacies, seating space is available.
+Seating space is available for those willing to gobble on the delicacies.
 Eileen also has a fresh juice department.
-Established in 1975, they now have two stores in Lynden and each in Ferndale, Blaine, and Sumas.
+Established in 1975, they now have two stores in Lynden, each in Ferndale, Blaine, and Sumas.
 They also have a new location near the Fairhaven store, opposite the Village Green at the beginning of South Bay Trail.

 Fairway Café